How to Filter a Website on Chrome

 Method 2: Block the Website Directly Through Your Router

 A highly effective way to block any website from your Chrome web browser, and in fact, any internet-enabled device in your home or within your internet network is blocking the website through your router.
-This means any attempt to access the website will simply be blocked before it even manages to get to any device and is, therefore, one of the effective methods of doing it this.
+This means any attempt to access the website will simply be blocked before it even manages to get to any device and is, therefore, one of the effective methods of doing it.

 However, as mentioned above, this will block the website from being accessed from any device in your home, so if you still want to access the website yourself, you'll need to use mobile data, or unblock the website from your router, meaning anyone can access it again.